gl-inet/docs3.x/docs/tutorials/cloud.md

 ### Select region

-At the first time when you sign in, it will pop up a dialog to let you select the region, select the region that your device selected Data Server on the Web Admin Panel (<a href="enable-cloud-mangement">Step 1.2</a>).
+At the first time when you sign in, it will pop up a dialog to let you select the region, select the region that your device selected Data Server on the web Admin Panel (<a href="enable-cloud-mangement">Step 1.2</a>).

 You can change the region on the top right corner at anytime.